Nechir-89/nodeJSbasics/README.md

 ### Apps
 - display server and operating system information in console.
 - store server and operating system in a text file.
+- more apps on the way to come...